Choosing Your Foods

 |peppers (red, yellow, green)|

-*It should be noted that artichokes, asparagus, broccoli, brussels sprouts, cabbage, and cauliflower can cause gas in all individuals, not just patients with CSID, so consumption of these should be monitored closely.
+*Artichokes, asparagus, broccoli, brussels sprouts, cabbage, and cauliflower can cause gastrointestinal gas in all individuals, not just individuals with CSID.
+For this reason, it is recommended that you monitor consumption of these vegetables closely.

-Some patients find that slowly-digestible carbohydrates such as whole grains are easier to tolerate.
-Some starches digest more slowly in the small intestine and will slow gastric emptying, the rate at which food moves through the digestive tract.
-Because the small intestine and large intestine are getting smaller amounts of starch at a time, a patient may be better able to tolerate the starch.
-Good choices are whole grain breads or those made with stone-ground flour instead of white breads.
-Breakfast cereals or grains that contain whole oats, barley, or bran are better options than more processed refined cereals.
-Whole-wheat pasta, quinoa, lentils, brown rice, or wild rice are better options than more processed grains like white rice.
-Patients do need to read labels carefully because some whole grain products have added sugars including sucrose.
+Good choices of these types of dietary starch are whole grain breads or those made with stone-ground flour instead of processed and refined white breads.
+Breakfast cereals or grains that contain whole oats, barley, or bran are better options than more-processed, refined cereals.
+Whole-wheat pasta, quinoa, lentils, brown rice, or wild rice are better options than more processed grains such as white rice.
+You need to read labels carefully because some whole grain products contain added sugars, including sucrose.

-In general, most food items made with white flour may be difficult for a patient with CSID to consume without symptoms.
-Over time, these food items may be added to the diet once sucrose and starch levels have been established, and a patient is symptom-free.
-It has been noted that some patients with CSID are able to increase their starch tolerance as they grow older and their digestive tract lengthens.
+In summary, most food items made with refined and processed flour may be difficult for you to consume without developing gastrointestinal symptoms.
+Over time, these food items may be added to the diet once sucrose and starch levels have been established and you are free of gastrointestinal symptoms.
+It has been noted that some individuals with CSID are able to increase their starch tolerance as they age and their digestive tract grows longer.

-In general, most patients with CSID can eat plain beef, plain pork, plain lamb, plain fish, plain turkey, plain chicken, and eggs.
-“Plain” meat means cooked with no sauce and no seasonings.
-Meats can be cooked with butter, oils, salt, and pepper.
-Patients should avoid breaded meats until starch tolerance levels have been established.
-Patients should also avoid processed meats such as bacon, sausage, luncheon meat, deli meat, liverwurst, and pâté since many of these are cured with sucrose or have starch fillers.
-These food items may be added at a later date once appropriate sucrose and starch tolerance levels have been established through food diaries/logs.
+You should also avoid processed meats such as bacon, sausage, luncheon meat, deli meat, liverwurst, and pâté since many of these food items are cured with sucrose or have starch fillers.
+These food items may be added at a later date, once appropriate sucrose and starch tolerance levels have been established through food diaries or logs.

-Most patients with CSID can tolerate eggs.
-Nuts and nut butters can be a great source of calories for a patient with CSID.
-It is recommended that these be avoided until sucrose and starch levels have been established with food diaries/logs.
+Most individuals with CSID can tolerate eggs.
+Nuts and nut butters can be a great source of calories for you.
+However, it is recommended that these be avoided until sucrose and starch levels have been established with food diaries or logs.
 Starch and sugar components for different varieties of nuts can be found in the food composition tables on this website.
-Legumes and beans can be added to a CSID patient’s diet once sucrose and starch levels have been established by food logs/food diaries.
-Most legumes and beans are starchy, so this should be taken into consideration.
-Most patients with CSID can tolerate tofu.
+Legumes and beans can be added to your diet once sucrose and starch levels have been established.
+Most legumes and beans are starchy, so this content should be taken into consideration.
+Most individuals with CSID can tolerate tofu.

-Most patients with CSID can eat dairy products like cow’s milk, ricotta cheese, plain cottage cheese, sour cream, butter, cream, whipping cream, and hard cheeses (cheddar, colby, mozzarella, swiss, parmesan, and provolone).
-In addition, most patients can tolerate plain, unsweetened yogurt, yogurt sweetened with dextrose, and yogurt sweetened with fructose.
-Many patients eat full-fat dairy products to ensure they are getting enough calories.
-Over time a patient with CSID may be able to tolerate more dairy products than those listed above.
-Once sucrose and starch levels have been established (through food diaries or food logs), a patient can introduce additional dairy items to determine tolerance.
+Most individuals with CSID can eat dairy products such as cow’s milk, ricotta cheese, plain cottage cheese, sour cream, butter, cream, whipping cream, and hard cheeses like cheddar, Colby, mozzarella, Swiss, parmesan, and provolone.
+In addition, most individuals can tolerate plain, unsweetened yogurt and yogurt sweetened with dextrose or fructose.
+Many individuals eat full-fat dairy products to ensure they are eating sufficient calories.
+Over time, you may be able to tolerate more dairy products than those listed above.
+Once sucrose and starch levels have been established, you may introduce additional dairy items to determine your tolerance.

-In general, most fats and oils such as butter, margarine, olive oil, and vegetable oil can be used without restriction for patients with CSID.
+In general, you can consume most fats and oils, such as butter, margarine, olive oil, and vegetable oil, without restriction.
 In the case of margarines, it is always a good idea to read labels carefully for potential starch or sucrose content.

-In general, patients with CSID can tolerate milk, water, diet soda, and homemade limeade or lemonade made with fresh juice and fructose or dextrose.
-Some patients can tolerate regular sodas (non-diet) that are sweetened with high fructose corn syrup.
-Sweetened sodas should only be tried under the advice of an RD or physician.
+In general, individuals with CSID can tolerate milk, water, diet soda, and homemade limeade or lemonade made with fresh juice and sweetened with fructose or dextrose.
+Some can tolerate regular, non-diet sodas that are sweetened with high fructose corn syrup.
+Sweetened sodas should only be tried under the advice of a registered dietitian or physician.

-In general, most patients with CSID tolerate salt.
-Some patients tolerate pepper and others do not, as black pepper does have a small amount of sucrose and some starch.
-When starting a diet, it is recommended to use few other spices or seasonings in order to aid in clearly determining tolerance levels, as many spices contain sugar or starch fillers.
-Other spices can be added later once sucrose and starch levels have been established through food diaries/logs.
+In general, most individuals with CSID tolerate salt.
+Some tolerate pepper and others do not since black pepper does have a small amount of sucrose and some starch.
+When starting a diet, it is recommended that you use few other spices or seasonings in order to more clearly determine your tolerance levels since many spices contain sugar or starch fillers.
+Other spices may be added later, once sucrose and starch levels have been established through food diaries or logs.

-Parents/caregivers have noticed a few trends that have assisted in raising tolerance levels when adding starch to a CSID diet.
+Parents and caregivers have noticed a few trends that have helped raise tolerance levels when adding starch to a CSID diet.

-First, encourage food to be chewed well.
-For example, suggest chewing 30 times before swallowing.
-Salivary amylase is the first enzyme in the process of starch digestion, and starchy foods will break down more easily if exposed to salivary amylase in the mouth for an extended period.
-The more a food is chewed, the greater the exposure the starchy food has to this necessary enzyme.
+First, chew foods containing starch for a long period of time.
+For example, it is suggested that you chew a bite of the food item 30 times before swallowing.
+Salivary amylase, the first enzyme in the process of starch digestion, is released in the mouth.
+The levels of salivary amylase are not affected by CSID.
+Starchy foods break down more easily if exposed to salivary amylase in the mouth for an extended period.
+Thus, the more a starchy food item is chewed, the greater the exposure the starchy food has to this necessary digestive enzyme.

-Working with an RD is crucial to dietary success.
-Even though it might be difficult to find an RD who has experience with CSID, he/she will be able to demonstrate how to effectively write and manage a food log or diary and how to add foods by trial to the diet.
-They will also be able to network with other RDs that have experience with a CSID diet.
-When looking at the list above, it may seem like a very short list of foods someone with CSID can eat.
-Be assured that over time and by paying close attention to specific foods and related symptoms, the list of acceptable foods will grow substantially.
+Working with a registered dietitian is crucial to dietary success.
+Even though it might be difficult to find registered dietitians who have experience with CSID, they will be able to demonstrate how to effectively write and manage a food log or diary and how to add foods by trial to the diet.
+They will also be able to network with other registered dietitians who have experience with a CSID diet.
+When looking at the list above, it may appear to be a very short list of foods someone with CSID can eat.
+Be assured that over time and by paying close attention to specific foods and related symptoms, the list of acceptable foods grows substantially.